-ROBERT AXELROD is the Arthur W. Bromage Distinguished University Professor of Political Science and Public Policy at the University of Michigan.
+ROBERT AXELROD is the Walgreen Professor for the Study of Human Understanding at the University of Michigan.
 He has appointments in the Department of Political Science and the Gerald R. Ford School of Public Policy.
 Prior to coming to Michigan he taught at the University of California, Berkeley (1968-74).
 He holds a BA in mathematics from the University of Chicago (1964), and a PhD in political science from Yale (1969).

-He is best known for his interdisciplinary work on the evolution of cooperation which has been cited in over three thousand articles.
-His current research interests include complexity theory (especially agent-based modeling), and international security.
+He is best known for his interdisciplinary work on the evolution of cooperation which has been cited more than 30,000 times.
+His current research interests include international security and sense-making.
 Among his honors and awards are membership in the National Academy of Sciences, a five year MacArthur Prize Fellowship, the Newcomb Cleveland Prize of the American Association for the Advancement of Sciences for an outstanding contribution to science, and the National Academy of Sciences Award for Behavioral Research Relevant to the Prevention of Nuclear War.
+He served as President of the American Political Science Association (2006-07).

 His books include The Evolution of Cooperation and The Complexity of Cooperation.